-The second snapshot in the figure 10b shows the situation 5ms after the first one in figure 10a, when the trailing edge of blade -1 started to move downwards.
+The second snapshot in Fig. 10b shows the situation 5ms after the first one in Fig. 10a, when the trailing edge of blade -1 started to move downwards.
 The velocity in the first channel decreased due to opening of the channel and vortex structures, caused by the flow separation, emerge from the suction side of the blade -1.
-The periodic separation and reattachment of the flow during blade oscillation is characteristic for the stall flutter.
+The periodic separation and re-attachment of the flow during blade oscillation is characteristic for the stall flutter.